 - 1. Be sure the amounts on Form W-3 are the total amounts from Forms W-2. - 2.
-Reconcile Form W-3 with your four quarterly Forms 941 (or annual Form 943) by comparing amounts reported for- - Income tax withholding. - Social security wages, social security tips, and Medicare wages and tips.
+Reconcile Form W-3 with your four quarterly Forms 941 (or annual Form 943) by comparing amounts reported for- - Income tax withholding (box 2). - Social security wages, Medicare wages and tips, and social security tips (boxes 3, 5, and 7).
 Form W-3 should include Form 941 or 943 adjustments only for the current year.
-If the Form 941 or 943 adjustments include amounts for a prior year, do not report those prior year adjustments on the current year Forms W-2 and W-3. - Social security and Medicare taxes.
-The amounts shown on the four quarterly Forms 941 (or annual Form 943), including current year adjustments, should be approximately twice the amounts shown on Form W-3. - Advance earned income credit.
+If the Form 941 or 943 adjustments include amounts for a prior year, do not report those prior year adjustments on the current year Forms W-2 and W-3. - Social security and Medicare taxes (boxes 4 and 6).
+The amounts shown on the four quarterly Forms 941 (or annual Form 943), including current year adjustments, should be approximately twice the amounts shown on Form W-3.